Jenny Michael and Craig Valentine’s garden

 Gardening for Wildlife

 The sound of water falling into the glazed ceramic fountain in the front garden and the large water feature in the back attracts birds (and people!).
 Flocks of lesser goldfinches chatter in the native sunflowers as they glean seeds.
 Anna’s hummingbirds sip nectar from California fuchsias and other colorful flowers.
-Brilliant blue- and rust-colored Western bluebirds, graceful black phoebes, chestnut-backed chickadees, and oak titmice – with that adorable tuft of feathers on their heads — are just some of the birds that visit the garden to feed on insects, seeds, and berries.
+Brilliant blue- and rust-colored Western bluebirds, graceful black phoebes, chestnut-backed chickadees, and oak titmice – with that adorable tuft of feathers on their heads — are just some of the birds that visit to feed on insects, seeds, and berries.
+Jenny and Craig have spotted thirty-two species of birds in the garden themselves, and over the past year their BirdWeather PUC has identified 150 species within close range of their backyard.
+Come hear Jenny’s garden talk to learn more!

 Monarch butterflies are drawn to the large patches of narrow leaf milkweed — the only plant on which this imperiled butterfly can lay its eggs — that have been planted in the front and back gardens.
-A patch of goldenrod offers nectar for newly-emerged adults.
+Patches of goldenrod and aster offer nectar for newly-emerged adults.
+Plantings of coast angelica and celery weed support anise swallowtail butterflies.

 Keystone species (watch this talk by Doug Tallamy!)

-Keystone species—our own, local ecological powerhouse plants— in this garden include hollyleaf cherry, currant, California lilac, lupine, manzanita, mountain mahogany, sage, ocean spray, honeysuckle, aster, snowberry, sunflower, serviceberry, thimbleberry, coyote brush, buckwheat, goldenrod, coffeeberry, and penstemon.
+Keystone species — our own, local ecological powerhouse plants — in this garden include hollyleaf cherry, currant, California lilac, lupine, manzanita, mountain mahogany, sage, ocean spray, aster, snowberry, sunflower, serviceberry, thimbleberry, beach and woodland strawberries, coyote brush, buckwheat, goldenrod, coffeeberry, and penstemon.

 Plant list